 Prudent liquidity risk management implies maintaining sufficient cash in order to ensure payment of short-term liabilities.
 Liquidity risk is the risk that liabilities cannot be met when they fall due.
 Also a substantial and / or a simultaneous withdrawal of loans fall into such risks.
 The Company addresses such risk by matching the cash flows resulting from assets and liabilities wherever economically viable but also by maintaining a range of financing possibilities.
-As such the Company has the option on a short term deposit readily available with Südzucker AG.
+In this respect the Company has the option on a short term deposit readily available with Südzucker AG.
+Südzucker AG on their part, uses different financial instruments, taking into consideration terms to maturity and interest rates, including promissory notes and bank loans.
+The more short-term cash needs are secured through a commercial paper program and other syndicated or bilateral bank credit lines.
 Overall the Company believes that adequate financing instruments are available to ensure sufficient liquidity at all times.